ShaunJose/Github_Access/README.md

 ### Idea behind Project:
 Who are the employees in the organization that work together on outside projects or help each other with personal projects?
-Representing connections between employees of any organization who have worked together on personal or non-organization-owned repositories
+Representing connections between employees of any organization who have worked together on personal projects or projects in exisitng in their repositories (includes forked repositories from anywhere, including the organization)

 ### Data Gathering:
 All the members who work at the organization, and recorded on github.com, are gathered as github users.